CME211/notes/lecture-13/cxx-containers-map-set.md

   // Read from the map and print on std output
   // Method std::get<0>() gets 0th element of the tuple
-  // The template parameter <0> must be a literal! for(const auto& data : names) {
+  // The template parameter <0> must be a literal!
+  // The reason is that we must be able to determine at compile time
+  // which getter method to use. for(const auto& data : names) {
     std::cout << data.first << " " << std::get<2>(data.second) << std::endl;
   }